CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 From,
 Agent C
 ```
-This tells us that their is a password stored inside the image, to retrieve this we can use the Binwalker tool
+This tells us that there is a password stored inside the image, to retrieve this we can use the Binwalker tool
 ```
 └─$ binwalk cute-alien.jpg
 /usr/lib/python3/dist-packages/binwalk/core/magic.py:431: SyntaxWarning: invalid escape sequence '\.'